 Dann Glenn started his career in the 1970s as a rock musician and eventually became a serious jazz player and classical composer.
 He has performed with blues guitarists Michael Bloomfield and Luther Tucker and has had close associations with bass luminaries Monk Montgomery and Jaco Pastorius.
 A prolific author and composer, Dann has released several books and CDs and has written six classical symphonies.

 After forming, and ultimately leaving, BangTower, Glenn created the Eleven Eleven Orchestra, which features bass virtuosos Jeff Berlin and Baba Elefante and renowned drummer Ronnie Ciago.
-In 2011, Dann appeared in the motion picture Johnnie Be Good, alongside Eric Clapton, Buddy Guy, Paul Shaffer, Bo Diddley and other music icons.
+In 2011, Dann appeared in the motion picture Johnny Be Good, alongside Eric Clapton, Buddy Guy, Paul Shaffer, Bo Diddley and other music icons.

 FBPO: Talk a little bit about your musical metamorphosis.
 You’ve played guitar, bass and piano, you’re an accomplished rock and jazz musician and a composer of symphonies.
-Can you identify an imaginary thread that weaves all those things together in some logical form?
+Can you identify an imaginary thread that weaves all those things together in some logical pattern?

 DG: My journey has been an amazing ride, Jon.
 The common thread, actually, was simply necessity, insomuch as the piano was mandatory for my orchestral music and the guitar was a mandatory four-year stint, due to a hand injury.
 The bass has been there for some thirty years now and not a day goes by that I don’t learn something new and wonderful on this always-evolving instrument.

 FBPO: Tell me about your accident and how it transformed your career.
-It’s great that you found a way to keep going!
+It’s great that you found a way to keep going.

 DG: Yes!
 Well, I had my left hand caught in a bass cab hand grip cavity when it toppled over, which resulted in a nasty injury and nerve damage.
 I was told I might not be able to play bass again, however, there was the outside possibility it would heal over time.
 I decided, rather than giving up during the best years of my career, I would simply have to play an instrument that was easier in terms of string pressure, et cetera.
 The guitar was the logical choice and, within a relatively short time, I was making headway.
 During this time I put out two albums and was pretty much accepting of the fact that I would never be able to play my beloved bass again.